 Year 4 standing

 Discover how to integrate business skills with socially innovative opportunities to benefit and become agents of change in local and broader communities.
 Immediately apply course concepts during an internship with a local social enterprise.
-This course is designed to complement Not-for-Profit Management (BUS-440).

 Program Design and Evaluation